Are You a Sculptor or a Painter?

 “It is the sculptor’s power, so often alluded to, of finding the perfect form and features of a goddess, in the shapeless block of marble; and his ability to chip off all extraneous matter, and let the divine excellence stand forth for itself.
 Thus, in every incident of business, in every accident of life, the poet sees something divine, and carefully scales off all that encumbers that divinity, and permits it to be revealed in all its transcendent loveliness.” — Source

 Additive vs subtractive

-Painters start with their blank canvas and begin adding to it the world that they envision in their mind.
+Painters start with their blank canvas and begin adding to it the world that they envision in their minds.
 Colors are carefully selected and placed upon the canvas in various ways.
 They start with nothing and bring their creation to life.

 However, sculptors start with everything they will ever have and begin removing what they don’t want.
 They also have a vision that they bring forth by removing that which does not fit the vision.
 The extraneous material is seen as a barrier between them and that ideal end state.

 When you are inspired, does your creativity start from a flawed known state that you reshape into your image of perfection?
 Removing all that should not be there?
 Or, do you hold an image of perfection in your mind and begin adding elements to the solution that will make it possible?